CREPORTFRAME only applies to published reports on the web. In Excel the text “CReportFrame” is returned.

 Report frames have been highlighted in black to help identify the width of the report.
 Reports to be used are in column B, with the corresponding heights specified in column J. In all CALUMO report instances, the toolbar has been hidden (through the inclusion of ?ht=true).
 When published, the report displays as:

-You will note even though differing height have been specified, the border illustrates the largest height for the row.
+You will note that even though differing heights have been specified, the border illustrates the largest height for the row.
 Report 2 is placed as expected, but report 4 is at the foot of the frame.
 To bring to top for report 4, in Excel adjust the cell alignment to the top of the cell:

 On republishing we observe:

 Report 4 has now moved to the top of the frame.
-If we were to remove borders in Excel and republish we would obtain the required layout.
+If we were to remove borders in Excel and republish, we would obtain the required layout.

 Altering our layout to the following and publishing: